 Generally, there are two types of passwords for file encryption, which are an open password and a permission password.
 The former is to prevent unauthorized users from opening files and the latter keeps others from printing or making changes to files.
-This post will walk you through 5 ways to encrypt a PDF with an open or permission password on Windows, Mac, and Online.
+This post walks you through 5 ways to encrypt PDFs.
+The introduced software tools are available on Windows, Mac, or Online.

 How to Encrypt a PDF with SwifDoo PDF